If I had to pick my two favorite things to discover when I travel, it would be beauty and history.

 After my walking tour I went to the shipyards, where there are all kinds of memorials and monuments to the Solidarity movement and to laborers who were killed by the government.
 Also there is another candidate for best non-art museum.
 It is the European Solidarity Center, and it tells the story of what happened at the shipyards from 1970 through the fall of Communism.
 The way the information is presented is truly inspired, and the information is inspirational.

 Tomorrow’s my last day, and if I have the energy to get up and get out, I’m planning to go to Malbork.
+I’m hoping there will be plenty of beauty and history there.

 Then my flight leaves at some ungodly hour on Saturday morning.
 My ride is scheduled to pick me up at 3:40 am.
 So I probably won’t even go to bed tomorrow night.